Pushing Forward Pareto Frontiers of Proactive Agents with Behavioral Agentic Optimization: Method

 \section{Method}

-For the MOO problem in Eq.(\ref{eq:moo}), simply tuning the weight $w$ of the two objectives fails to simultaneously achieve both task performance improvement and user engagement minimization.
-One major reason is the sparsity of inter-turn behaviors: the proactive agents operate in a multi-turn setting, where success depends not only on individual decisions in single turns but also on inter-turn behaviors that determine how actions compose over an entire interaction trajectory.
-To tackle this issue, we propose to enhance these reasoning behaviors in agentic learning to enable more effective optimization of both objectives.
+We have shown that simply tuning the weight \( w \) between the two objectives in (\ref{eq:moo}) fails to simultaneously improve task performance and minimize user engagement.
+A key reason is the lack of efficient inter-turn proactive behaviors: agents fail to learn effective strategies for leveraging past information and planning future actions in user-centric tasks.
+To address this issue, we set \( w = 0 \) in (\ref{eq:moo}) and instead focus on \textit{agentic behaviors} that enhance reasoning capabilities, enabling more effective optimization of both objectives.

 In this section, we first introduce multi-turn proactive behaviors that explicitly connect current decisions with historical information and future planning for efficient information gathering and task solving.
-Based on those behaviors, we then introduce \methodlong\ (\textbf{\method}), a behavior-integrated framework for agentic RL.
+Building on these behaviors, we then present \methodlong\ (\textbf{\method}), a behavior-integrated framework for agentic RL.